TheDeanLab/COMPASS/docs/source/physical_assembly/physical_assembly.rst

     :align: center
     :alt: Layout of how the axis of the system are mapped

-Physical Assembly - How to Mount a Lens in a Polaris Holder
+How to Mount a Lens in a Polaris Holder
 ______________________________

-Physical Assembly - Installing the Piezo Angle Mount
+Installing the Piezo Angle Mount
 ______________________________

 ###############################